 Please note that enabling the Local Security Policy (secpol.msc) will also allow the Local Group Policy (gpedit.msc) on your computer.

-How to Enable SecPol.msc in Windows 11/10 Home?
+How to Turn On SecPol.msc in Windows 11 or 10 Home?

 Step 1.
-Download the SecPol.msc script on your PC.
+First, download the SecPol.msc script on your PC.

 Step 2.
-Right-click on the downloaded files and then click the
+Next, right-click on the downloaded files and click the

 When you’re done, a command prompt window will open and download and install the required files automatically on your PC.